tulz-app/frontroute/website/src/main/resources/doc/reference/built-in-path-matchers.md

 ## `segment(s: String): PathMatcher0`

+If the path is non-empty:

-* Matches (and consumes) a single segment if it is equal to the provided string.
+* matches (and consumes) a single segment if it is equal to the provided string,
+* doesn't provide a value;
-* Rejects if the segment doesn't match the provided string.
+* rejects if the segment doesn't match the provided string.

-* Doesn't provide a value.
-* Rejects if there are no more unmatched segments left.
+Rejects if there are no more segments left.

 > `PathMatcher0` is an alias for `PathMatcher[Unit]`